adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-all of these problems amount to **coordination problems**
+# all are *coordination problems*

-it's *possible* for us to agree on solutions everyone finds *tolerable*
+we could likely find solutions everyone finds *tolerable*

-but the *systems* we use to make decisions are too clunky
+but the systems we use to make decisions are too clunky

-- easily captured or corrupted concentrations of power
+- easily corrupted concentrations of power
-- don't incentivize finding consensus
+- little incentive for consensus
-- don't allow us to give enough information
+- limited information input for citizens

 ---

-# I'm convinced Persistent Democracy can solve these problems
+# I'm convinced Persistent Democracy<br>can solve these problems

 - make cooperation efficient, maybe provably optimally
-- make direct democracy possible
+- make **direct democracy** possible
 - efficiently negotiate ownership of all resources
 - allow cooperatives to finally live up to their full potential
 - scale democratic society as big as communication and travel allow